cjcarlson/geomalaria/README.md

 # Malaria and geoengineering forecasts
-Codebase accompanies: Carlson _et al._ (2022) "Solar geoengineering could redistribute malaria risk in developing countries." _Nature Communications_, accepted in principle.
+Codebase accompanies: Carlson _et al._ (2022) "Solar geoengineering could redistribute malaria risk in developing countries." _Nature Communications_, in press.

 # Raw files

-There are several components for the pipeline (below) in the Raw folder; larger climate files are stored elsewhere[...add...]
+There are several components for the pipeline (below) in the Raw folder; 250GB of larger climate files are stored at a Dryad repository.

 ```
 Raw
+|
+├─Populations
+|  └ (...) # A folder of .nc files: population projections in decade slices for SSP 2 and SSP5
 |
 ├─## These are falciparum / vivax prevalence files that go into Figures S9-S11
 ├─2020_GBD2019_Global_PfPR_2000.tif